 Labour Challenges Don’t Have to Stop the Clock

-Technology is giving food and drink businesses the ability to drive sales productivity like never before – and overcome headwinds such as the loss of knowledge that comes with retiring pros, the steep learning curves of entry-level hires, slim pickings in the labour market and high customer expectations.
+Technology is giving food and drinks businesses the ability to drive sales productivity like never before – and overcome headwinds such as the loss of knowledge that comes with retiring pros, the steep learning curves of entry-level hires, slim pickings in the labor market, and high customer expectations.